JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 With `Modifier.onDrag`, you can specify the pointer that should trigger the drag via `matcher: PointerMatcher`.
 Similar to `onClick`, you can chain together many `onDrag` modifiers.

-It is also important to check the state of keyboard modifiers via `LocalWindowInfo.current.keyboardModifier` for cases when keys can alter the behavior of the drag.
+You can also check the state of keyboard modifiers via `LocalWindowInfo.current.keyboardModifier` for cases when keys can alter the behavior of the drag.
-For example, you should move an item for a simple drag, and copy/paste an item for a drag with `Ctrl` pressed.
+For example, when you move an item with a simple drag, and copy/paste an item with a drag and `Ctrl` pressed.

-The following code sample demonstrates how to handle drag events triggered by left and right mouse buttons, and the keyboard involved:
+The following code sample demonstrates how to handle drag events triggered by left and right mouse buttons, and with the keyboard involved:

 ```kotlin
 import androidx.compose.foundation.ExperimentalFoundationApi
 import androidx.compose.foundation.PointerMatcher